2DGD-F0TH/2DGD_F0TH/chapters/8_Balancing.md

 When it comes to multiplayer and "leaderboards", cheating can be create some major damage to the game's enjoyability.
 It is honestly disheartening seeing a level that has been completed in 0 seconds on top of the leaderboard, totally unreachable with normal gameplay.

-When competitive gameplay comes into the picture, playing against a cheater is frustrating and maddening, you feel powerless and the game is not fun and sometimes it even feels "broken", even though it is stable and playable.
+When competitive gameplay comes into the picture, playing against a cheater is frustrating and maddening, you feel powerless, the game is not fun and sometimes it even feels "broken", even though it is stable and playable.

 Here we will distinguish between the two main forms of multiplayer: Peer-to-peer gameplay and dedicated servers.